keithbuhler/keithbuhler.github.io/_posts/2022-07-21-dre-sanchez-story.md

 I met Andre at a Christian Philosophy conference.
 He was 5’8’’, muscular, tattooed, and stoic.
 Almost everyone else ‘looked’ like a philosopher.
 This guy looked like a cholo.
 He walked into the 9am session on Divine Omnipresence with his red hat backwards.

-The presenter, Dr. Arcadi looked like me: white, skinny, with a tie and sport coat.
+The presenter, Dr. Arcadi looked like me: white, skinny, sporting a tie and a coat.
 Andre looked like a gangster going back to college.
 Despite appearances, he proved intelligent.
 During the Q&A, Andre’s questions were articulate and informed.
-He asked Dr. Arcadi about the creation by the Logos, the divine presence within and not just outside the cosmos, and if that is just panentheism..
+He asked Dr. Arcadi about the creation by the Logos, the divine presence *within* the cosmos.
+He asked if Logos theology is just panentheism..
 Dr. Arcadi responded calmly but with *some* strained magnanimity.
-Andre’s follow up question invoked suggested that holiness was like the “vibrations” of the voice of the original utterance of the Logos.
+Andre’s follow up question suggested that holiness was like the “vibrations” of the voice of the original utterance of the Logos.
 Dr. Arcadi’s patience wore thin.

 Andre spoke like a rapper and moved like a rapper.
 He flowed, bobbed, and virtually danced as he talked.
 His accent pegged him as from New Mexico.
 His voice and manner were from the street, but his words were that of a seminarian... or a mystic.

 After the talk I walked with Andre in the hallway, and we discussed Eastern Orthodoxy.
 I told him, “I was feeling your question.”
+He asked me my story.

-I grew up in a charismatic church, so I wanted vitality; I went to a great college, so I wanted intellectual depth and fidelity to Christian history; I was meditating daily, so I wanted spiritual depth.
+"I grew up in a charismatic church, so I wanted vitality; I went to a great college, so I wanted intellectual depth and fidelity to Christian history; I was meditating daily, so I wanted spiritual depth.
 The Orthodox had all that."

 He told me, ‘Bro, I got chills.’
 He spoke with earnestness and sincerity, like a child.

 He tells me as we refill coffee mugs that he fought in Afghanistan.
 He had held friends dying in his arms, killed men, and came back to the U.S. with a clear sense that he has some purpose.
 He’s in seminary now, getting a B.A. in Biblical Studies and ancient languages.
 In cholo accents, he tells me he’s learning Greek, Latin, and some Aramaic.
 He speaks quickly, passionately, using his hands to puncture the air.